abu-irrational/PlanarPerspective/README.md

 Please pay attention, after calling quadtoquad(), always check the returned pmapType;
 if it's equal to PMAP_BAD, then there's no transformation from Q1 to Q2 and M is invalid.

-Finally, once you get M, you can apply this transformation to a BlPath p
+Finally, once you get M, you can apply this transformation to a BLPath p

 	blxPathPerspectiveTransform(&p, M);